-This is a recipe for cheesy potatoes using hash browns with a crunchy cornflake topping.
+This is a recipe for cheesy hash brown casserole without soup topped with a crunchy cornflake topping.
 It’s great for making ahead for the holidays or get-togethers.
 Just pop it in the oven the next day when you’re ready!

 It is the best comfort food, which is one of the reasons they’re also called funeral potatoes.
 Cheesy potatoes can be made in a 13×9 or a 2-quart baking dish.